Files¶

 Files are the smallest data units in the system.
 Each file belongs to a dataset and represents a single piece of data, such as a sequence file, image, table, or model output in a specific format.

 Once your dataset has been successfully created in Data Catalog, you can start adding files or directories directly from the dataset’s home page.
-The upload section is located on the Files tab and it supports multiple upload options for flexibility.
+The standard upload section is located on the Files tab and it supports multiple upload options for flexibility.

 There are three options available: